ankraft/ACME-oneM2M-CSE/docs/ACMEScript-functions.md

 - *originator* of the request
 - The target *resource-id*
 - Optional: A JSON structure  with additional *request arguments*

+The function will provide defaults for the required request arguments (e.g. rvi, rid).
+These can be overwritten if necessary by setting them in the *request arguments* argument.

 The function returns a list: